frazrajpoot01/new_repo/README.md

 # new_repo
-This is the reposirtory for trial purpose .
+This is the reposirtory for trial purpose . this is the fist diretory helo